Sherin-Chacko/MechaCar_Statistical_Analysis/README.md

 ## MechaCar_Statistical_Analysis
+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ upper management has called the data analytics team to review the production data for insights that may help the manufacturing team.

+## PURPOSE:
-## PURPOSE: The purpose of this analysis is to:
+The purpose of this analysis is to:

 1) Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg (miles per gallon) of MechaCar prototypes
 2) Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots